-Today, Morton has six locations – Main site, 1334 N. Lansing Ave.; East Tulsa Family Health Center, 11511 East 21st St.; Midtown Family Health Center - Homeless Clinic, 102 N. Denver; Nowata Family Health Center, 207 S. Locust; West Tulsa Family Health Center, 6116 W. 11th St.; and the Bartlesville Family Health Center, 4140 SE Adams Rd., Suite 105; an additional site is embedded with Family and Children Services .
+Today, Morton has five locations – Main site, 1334 N. Lansing Ave.; East Tulsa Family Health Center, 11511 East 21st St.; Midtown Family Health Center - Homeless Clinic, 102 N. Denver; Nowata Family Health Center, 207 S. Locust; and West Tulsa Family Health Center.

 The Morton primary care health system is a nonprofit corporation with 501(c)(3) IRS status and is governed by a multicultural board of directors comprised of community representatives and patients.
 As a FQHC, Morton provides medical services to northeastern Oklahoma and is able to offer its services on the ability of the patient to pay as defined by federal poverty guidelines.
 It is recognized as a Federally Qualified Health Center, Joint Commission accredited and a United Way Agency.